- Safety and Health Topics

 - Dermal Exposure

-The U.S. Bureau of Labor Statistics (BLS) states occupational skin diseases are the second most common type of occupational disease.
 The following references will aid in creating a greater awareness of possible hazards.

 - Formaldehyde.
 OSHA Fact Sheet, (April 2011).
 Describes formaldehyde and its potential hazards in the workplace.